Born: January 5, 1919

 Albert Charles Blozis was born January 5, 1919 in Garfield.
 After his family moved to Hudson County, Al attended Dickinson High School in Jersey City.
 He was the star of the track team, using his 6–6 230-pound frame to propel the shot put and discus eye-popping distances.

-The Dicksinson football squad made use of Al’s talents, too.
-The team produced a steady stream of talent during the 1930s, including future NFL running back Joe Sulaitis and Ed Franco, one of Fordham’s Seven Blocks of Granite.
+The Dicksinson basketball and football squad smade use of Al’s talents, too.
+The football team produced a steady stream of talent during the 1930s, including future NFL running back Joe Sulaitis and Ed Franco, one of Fordham’s Seven Blocks of Granite.
 Like Franco, Al played the line.

-Recruited primarily as a track athlete, Al accepted a scholarship to Georgetown and proceeded to rewrite the record books in the shot put.
+Recruited primarily as a track athlete, Al accepted a scholarship to Georgetown (over Notre Dame) and proceeded to rewrite the record books in the shot put.
 In 1941, he set a world indoor record with a throw of 56’ 4.5”.
+He set more than three dozen records in this event as a Hoya.
 Al went on to become the national indoor and outdoor champ in 1942 and again in 1943.

 Tipped off to his potential by their former players, the Giants took Al in the fifth round of the 1942 draft.
 He was an All-Star as a rookie and earned All-Pro honors in his second season.
 Mel Hein, the All-Pro center for the Giants, claimed that Al could have been the greatest tackle who ever played.
 Hein played beside Al on the offensive line and behind him on defense, where Hein stationed himself as a linebacker.
 Al was also a great coverage man on kickoffs.
 He often made tackles before his teammates got within 20 feet of the ball carrier.
 As a physical specimen, Al was unmatched I the NFL.
 Arthur Daley of the New York Times described him stripped down to his skivvies as “an awe-inspiring site.”